ayaallaa/Delivery-Chatbot/Rasa_Chatbot/MS Teams Integration/README.md

 ## Start the chatbot:

-Now everything should be done it's time to stert our chatbot & Rasa server:
+Now everything should be done it's time to stert our chatbot by starting

+* Rasa server :

     `` rasa run --model models --enable-api --cors "*" ``

+* Actions server in another terminal:

+    `` rasa run actions ``

 **_Note_**: **ngrok** should be runing too.